Richard Wright (footballer): Preston North End

 On 1 July 2012, Wright signed for Preston North End; however, he left the club only one week into pre-season training as he was suffering from homesickness, having made no appearances for the club.

 Manchester City

 Following a trial with Colchester United, Wright signed for Manchester City on 30 August 2012, completing a free transfer and agreeing a one-year contract.
 On 10 July 2013, Wright signed a one-year extension with City.
 Despite not making a competitive appearance for the club in either season, he was awarded a new contract for the 2014–15 season, at the expense of second-choice Costel Pantilimon.
 The contract was extended by one year for the fourth consecutive season, during summer 2015.
-Wright remained on the books of Manchester City for four years in total, but never made a first-team appearance before announcing his retirement on 17 May 2016.
+Wright remained at Manchester City for four years in total, but never made a first-team appearance, before announcing his retirement on 17 May 2016.
 He remained as a coach under new manager Pep Guardiola.